microsoft/WhatTheHack/xxx-GitHubCopilot/Student/Challenge-02.md

 - **Give Examples**: Provide some examples of what you are looking for which can help Copilot grasp the context and the specific pattern you're aiming for.

-Implement a new feature, such as personalized quote categorization, user preferences for quote categories, or a keyword search for quotes, using these best practices.

 ## Success Criteria
 You will have successfully completed this challenge when you: